ifratmitul/Portfolio-backend/README.md

 # Portfolio

-Run to commands in the following order to run the project.
+Run the commands in the following order to run the project.
 (Before running the command make sure you have `docker`, `node.js`, `next.js` and `.NET6` installed in your device)

 ## Docker command to create db image